mayer-lab/Bright-et-al-2025/README.md

 # Bright-et-al-2025

-This repository contains the code associated with the study "Temporal Control of Maturation Competence in GABAergic Neurogenesis".
+This repository contains the code associated with the study "Temporal control of progenitor competence shapes maturation in GABAergic neuron development in mice".

 ## Authors